franekmagiera/sicp-notes/README.md

 A macro is a mechanism for adding user-defined transformations that allow the user to add new derived expressions and specify their implementation as syntactic transformations without modifying the evaluator.

 A special form is a primitive function specially marked so that its arguments are not all evaluated.
 Most special forms define control structures or perform variable bindings—things which functions cannot do.

+Parsing is matching the input against some grammatical structure.